joaobarros1/star-wars/README.md

     `docker-compose build`\
     `docker-compose up`

-    Your application will be available in http://localhost/

 2. **Access the application:**

-    Once the container is up and running, you can access the application by navigating to http://localhost:5173 in your web browser.
+    Once the container is up and running, you can access the application by navigating to http://localhost in your web browser.
     The credentials are:

     - user